actions-marketplace-validations/amoncaldas_github-action-webapp-front-end-test/README.md

-# NPM target with node-sass Action
+# Test webapp front-end

-This GitHub Action runs specified target of `package.json`, default is `test`.
+This GitHub Action runs specified target present in `package.json`.
+The default is `test`.

 ## Configuration